 If you really believe you have a case, take heart.
 Our firm has made millions of dollars from cases that other malpractice and injury attorneys have rejected.
 Before I pound my chest too hard, I’m sure millions have been made on cases we have rejected.
 I know of many.
-So a part of finding a good trial lawyer is just putting in the sweat of the search.
+So a part of finding a good Maryland personal injury lawyer is just putting in the sweat of the search.

 Quick advice on that search:

 - Show you are a reasonable person.
-We steer clear of cases where the client is either crazy or has insane expectations.
+We steer clear of cases where the client is crazy or has insane expectations.

 - Ask for a referral of who might take the case if the lawyer turns the case down.

 - Start with the best personal injury attorney you can find and work your way down.